 - Host a Christmas karaoke contest and give ornaments for placement prizes.

-- Play Christmas trivia games and offer Christmas candy prizes.
+- Play Christmas quiz games and offer Christmas candy prizes.

 - Tell each other your funniest Christmas jokes complete with a vote and prizes.

-- Make homemade Christmas gifts to send to loved ones who cannot attend the party.
+- Make homemade Christmas gifts to send loved ones who cannot attend the party.

 - Create Christmas craft projects together, pairing a child with an adult.